York University Profile

 The Faculty of Education aims to provide passionate, creative educators with the tools they need to motivate students and contribute to the continued growth of education.
 Degree programs include a Bachelor of Education, including a Concurrent Education Program, and graduate studies in Education.

-The Faculty of Health offers five degree programs: Kinesiology and Health Science, Psychology, Nursing, Health Policy and Management, and Global Health.
-You will learn in classrooms, labs, and with community partners.
+The Faculty of Health offers 5 degree programs: Kinesiology and Health Science, Psychology, Nursing, Health Policy and Management, and Global Health.
+You will learn in classrooms and labs and with community partners.

-Osgoode Hall Law School is committed to critical thinking, professionalism, ethics, and experiential education that extend beyond the conventional classroom and library experiences.
+Osgoode Hall Law School is committed to critical thinking, professionalism, ethics and experiential education that extends beyond the conventional classroom and library experiences.
 Its Juris Doctor, Graduate and Professional Development programs offer rich and varied perspectives on law.

-The Faculty of Graduate Studies offers 50+ programs in the humanities, social sciences, business, science, health, performing arts, media, design and the environment.
+The Faculty of Graduate Studies offers over 50 programs in the humanities, social sciences, business, science, health, performing arts, media, design and the environment.
 Our community of professors, researchers and learners conducts ambitious, ground-breaking research that cuts across traditional academic boundaries and enriches the learning experience for graduate students.

-Be sure to check all of York’s academic programs.
+Be sure to check out all of York’s academic programs.

 York offers a variety of services to help you achieve your goals at university.
-Below is a list of some of the academic services you can access at York.
+The following are some of the academic services you can access at York.

 Through Learning Skills Services (LSS), you can access information and resources, individualized help with organizational and study skills, and workshops on a range of useful topics, such as time management and exam preparation.
-The services have one objective: to keep you on the path to academic success.
+The services have 1 objective: To keep you on the path to academic success.

-Writing at university can be challenging, so York has set up writing programs that will help you to gain and refine your skills.
-The Writing Centre offers one-to-one writing instruction, workshops, and credit courses to help you develop the skills and processes you’ll need for advanced writing assignments.
+Writing at university can be challenging, so York has set up writing programs that will help you refine your skills.
+The Writing Centre offers one-on-one writing instruction, workshops and credit courses to help you develop the skills and processes you’ll need for advanced writing assignments.

-To find out more about York’s academic supports, please visit York’s Academic Resources.
+To find out more about York’s academic supports, please visit York’s Academic Resources website.

 Scholarships and Bursaries

-Financial aid is available to you through scholarships, bursaries, government loans, and Aboriginal specific scholarships and awards.
-Below are two examples of awards available at York:
+Financial aid is available to you through scholarships, bursaries, government loans and Aboriginal-specific scholarships and awards.
+The following are 2 examples of awards available at York.